Post-Baccalaureate Teacher Preparation Program, Science (5-9 or 5-12)

 Your Program of Study

 In this online post-baccalaureate program in science, you’ll learn all the essential skills and knowledge needed.
-This program includes three domains of study, supervised practice teaching in an actual classroom, and completion of a professional portfolio.
+This program includes the following areas of study, supervised practice teaching in an actual classroom, and completion of a professional portfolio.

 - Foundations of Teaching